rcon420/CS2-Offline-Version/README.md

 5. Run a shortcut from dir cs2 english.bat

-6. New updates will be showed on launcher.
-If there is new updates, hit update button
+6. New updates will be shown on the launcher.
+If there are new updates, hit the update button

-7. Hit “play a game button”.
+7. Hit “Play a game button”.
 Enjoy !!!

-Tip: To Be safe use ALT steam account not your main account!
+Tip: To Be safe, use the ALT steam account, not your main account!

 ====
 Changelog:

+07.18.2023

+Game Update: 47/13900 9757 added

 06.30.2023